loretor/Cloud_Project_AWS-Flutter/README.md

    When called, [results2](/AWS_lambdas/results2.py) returns the list of the athletes' results of a specific race and organization (KALEVAN RASTI, FINLAND...), identified with the race_id x and the organization z.
 If there is no race saved into the database with that race_id or if does not exist an organization as the one specified, the system returns a 🔴500🔴 internal error.

 ## 📱📈 Flutter Application
-The Flutter Application is a prototype of a Web App that can replicate the five `GET` requests seen before, without the usage of Postman, but with a good User Interface.
+The Flutter Application is a prototype of a Web App that can simulate the five `GET` requests seen before, without the usage of Postman.
+The aim of this project was not to create a good looking application, but instead to understand the basics of Flutter and to try to create a connection between the application and the AWS environment.

 The Application is organized in different .dart file that represents a specific window of the application, or a type of button.